Australian Open 2020 news - Caroline Wozniacki retires from tennis after losing to Ons Jabeur

 Getty Images

-Caroline Wozniacki retires from tennis after being beaten 7-5, 3-6, 7-5 by the impressive Tunisian Ons Jabeur.
+A tearful Caroline Wozniacki retired from tennis after being beaten 7-5, 3-6, 7-5 by the impressive Tunisian Ons Jabeur at the Australian Open.

-Jabeur, who comfortably swept aside British number one Johanna Konta in the first round, played with power and precision in the first set.
+Jabeur, who comfortably swept aside British No 1 Johanna Konta in the first round, played with power and precision in the first set.
 She rallied from 3-0 down to eventually take it 7-5 after successfully breaking Wozniacki three times.

-But Wozniacki bounced back in the second set, winning it 6-3.
+But Wozniacki - the 2018 Australian Open champion - bounced back in the second set, winning it 6-3.
 In the third Jabeur regained control as she broke the world number 36 in the second game before storming into a 3-0 lead.

 When the chips were down Wozniacki produced a clutch moment by breaking the Jabeur serve in the fifth game and looked like she may force a tie-break.

-However, the hard-hitting 25-year-old delivered the killer blow as she broke Wozniacki on match point in game 12 and marches into the fourth round for the first time in her career.
-At the expense of Wozniacki, whose dream of lifting the Australian Open before retirement is over.
+However, the hard-hitting 25-year-old delivered the killer blow as she broke Wozniacki on match point in game 12 to march into the fourth round for the first time in her career.

+Jabeur's win came at the expense of an emotional Wozniacki, whose dream of lifting the Australian Open one final time before retirement was dashed.

 'I GUESS THIS WAS MEANT TO BE'

-"The achievements I've had on the courts were amazing," Wozniacki said post-match.
+" Those are the things I’ve been working on my whole career.
+I guess this was meant to be."

+"Obviously the achievements I had on the court were amazing.
+The fans, the feelings you guys give us when we play out here, the support feels really amazing,” she added.

-"The crowds and support I've had from my family and especially my dad who has coached me all these years.
+"The support I’ve had from my family, especially my dad (Piotr) who has coached me since I was seven.